deeprob/rnaseq_analysis/README.md

     $ # download adapters file from your link
     $ wget https://raw.githubusercontent.com/deeprob/rnaseq_analysis/new-interface/examples/adapters/TruSeq3-SE.fa
     ```

-# TODO:
-1. Divide rnaseq counts and de completely (glrnacounts and glrnade)
-2. No more conda env - use docker envs

 **Most tools were chosen following the works of Corchete et. al., Systematic comparison and assessment of RNA‑seq procedures for gene expression quantitative analysis**